OpenBioSim/nqcc-hackathon-2025/README.md

 These objectives assess how well the quantum simulations reproduce experimental data—a key step in validating more complex future simulations of O₂.

-•	O1) Can you optimize the algorithm to compute a vertical excitation energy for the first excited state that agrees within 0.1–0.2 eV of the experimental value?
+•	S1) Can you optimize the algorithm to compute a vertical excitation energy for the first excited state that agrees within 0.1–0.2 eV of the experimental value?

-•	O2) Can you compute an accurate vertical excitation energy for the second excited state?
+•	S2) Can you compute an accurate vertical excitation energy for the second excited state?
 Experimental data shows that the S₂ singlet lies 1.627 eV above the T₀ ground state.

-•	O3) Can you compute an accurate bond dissociation energy for O₂ in its T₀ ground state?
+•	S3) Can you compute an accurate bond dissociation energy for O₂ in its T₀ ground state?
 This can be determined by measuring the difference in potential energy between O₂ at its equilibrium bond length and at a large separation of the two oxygen atoms, where no chemical bonding occurs.

-•	Bonus – O4) Can you compute potential energy scans for O₂ in the S₁ and S₂ states and recover the energy values of dissociated O₂ in its ground state?
+•	Bonus – S4) Can you compute potential energy scans for O₂ in the S₁ and S₂ states and recover the energy values of dissociated O₂ in its ground state?
 From this, you can also estimate adiabatic excitation energies and compare them to vertical excitation energies.

-## Technical Objectives

 These objectives can be pursued using algorithms that may offer limited accuracy.
 However, it is preferable to optimize and deploy algorithms that demonstrate competitive performance with classical quantum chemistry methods.

+## Technical Objectives

+These objectives assess how well you can adapt your work to some of the constraints introduced by error-corrected quantum hardware.
+Read above for an introduction to Alice & Bob's hardware and emulators.

-•	T1) Can you modify the provided code to deploy variational quantum algorithms on Alice and Bob hardware?
-Can you optimize algorithmic choices to make the most of the hardware’s capabilities
+•	T1) Can you modify the provided code to deploy variational quantum algorithms on Alice and Bob emulators?
+Can you optimize algorithmic choices to reduce the size of transpiled circuits and improve speed, without compromising accuracy?

-**[Alice and Bob:] please provide instructions or starting points.**
+Tips:

+- While the emulators are Qiskit backends, Pennylane has a Qiskit connector that you can use.
+See https://github.com/amoutenet/pennylane-alice-bob for a sample implementation.
+- Transpiling will be an issue, as targeting the gate set of logical qubits requires knowing the exact value of the parametrized gates typically used in variational circuits.
+You may need to change your algorithm's behavior so it transpiles right before running the circuit.
+This will likely affect your algorithm's speed (both because transpilation needs to be done several times, and because circuits will be deeper).

-•	T2) Compare the results of the VQAs run via noiseless emulation to those obtained on actual hardware.
+•	T2) Compare the results of the VQAs run via noiseless emulation to those obtained on noisy backends.
 Can you develop error mitigation strategies to reduce the impact of noise on computational accuracy?

-**[Alice and Bob:] could you suggest how to use noise models?
-Is tutorial #6 helpful for this?**

-•	T3) Can you optimize the quantum circuits to minimize qubit usage and gate operations without significantly compromising accuracy?
+Tips:

+- To compare noisy against noiseless results, you may draw inspiration from the following notebook: https://github.com/Alice-Bob-SW/felis/blob/main/samples/2_algorithms/4%20-%20Benchmarking%20a%20logical%20cat%20qubit%20processor%20through%20the%20SWAP%20test.ipynb.
+It shows how to explore the parameter space of the noise model and plot the results to identify acceptable combinations.
+Note that real hardware will have a fixed $\kappa_1/\kappa_2$ value, flexible `average_nb_photons` and might have some control over `distance`.
+It can be interesting to identify a $\kappa_1/\kappa_2$ value giving mixed results and identify what distance and number of photons should be used, knowing that a larger distance means more qubits on the chip.

+•	Bonus – T3) From NISQ to FTQC: Variational algorithms were first developed to take advantage of NISQ machines.
+Based on your above experiments, can you understand why, and what kind of limitations they face?
+A typical fault-tolerant algorithm to determine eigenvalues is the Quantum Phase Estimation (QPE).
+Can you use such a method, rather than VQE, to reproduce or even outperform some of the scientific objectives above?

+Tips:

+- If the resulting circuit is too large to be emulated, you may explore the Alice & Bob resource estimator at https://github.com/Alice-Bob-SW/qsharp-alice-bob-resource-estimator

 ## Hints / Suggestions